Coronavirus (COVID-19): How to Protect Babies and Toddlers

 - for adults and kids over age 2, wearing a mask or face covering when out in public

 With communities reopening, wearing masks in public is even more important.
-Most states have orders that require people to wear a mask in public.
+Most states still have orders that require people to wear a mask in public, and the CDC issued an order requiring people to wear masks on all public transportation.
 But kids must be over age 2 to wear masks.
 So parents might wonder how they can help protect their babies and toddlers.

 Why Should People Wear Masks?